Our American car and German antifreeze

 The California Olive Committee describes something similar, so it’s not just in Germany.

-Even if you don’t like olives, the photos in this “Beginner’s Guide to Olives: 14 Varieties to Try” will make you want to go visit all of these places where they grow.
+Even if you don’t like olives, the photos in this “Beginner’s Guide to Olives: 14 Varieties to Try” will make you want to go visit all of the places they grow.